4 Days in Lake Havasu City

 These ropes under the bridge are always busy.
 Over the years people have added more ropes and more sturdy ropes.

-As you can see the water is a lot colder on the California side.
 Pirate’s Cove is a nice cove to beach at and relax like any other.
+The water is a lot colder on the California side of the river.
 There is a restaurant across the way and those homes behind me are rentals.

 Keep in mind some places you beach at have a fee.
 Rangers come around to collect the money.
 Most of the nice beaches (no rocks, clean water, restrooms) are the ones that cost money, so keep an eye out.